kolbykappes/compass-demo/module-authoring-guide.md

 ### **`content.email`**
 - **Subject:** Compelling and concise.
 Create curiosity or state a powerful benefit
 - **Body Structure:**
+  - **Introduction:** Only for Company Introduction modules - briefly introduce Eliassen Group
   - **Hook:** Start with a problem or insight relevant to the prospect's role/industry
   - **Solution:** Briefly introduce how Eliassen Group addresses this problem **with specific team expertise**
   - **Proof:** Provide **specific, metric-driven examples with client data points** (anonymized as needed)